by Juli Fraga

 Depression can be caused by a variety of factors, such as genetics, exposure to childhood stress or trauma, and brain chemistry.
 People with depression often need professional help, like psychotherapy and medication, to fully recover.

-So at your appointment, if you suspect these physical symptoms might be more than surface level, request to be screened for depression and anxiety.
-This way your healthcare provider can connect you with the help you need.
+So, at your appointment, if you suspect these physical symptoms might be more than surface level, request to be screened for depression and anxiety.
+This way your healthcare pro can connect you with the help you need.